Feeding our neighbors and strengthening our community since 1950

 Food Pantry

-Our food pantry offers fresh fruits and vegetables, dairy, eggs, meat, bread and a variety of non-perishable foods.
-Visitors can shop once a week for their household.
+Our food pantry offers fresh fruits and vegetables, dairy, eggs, meat, bread, personal care items, pet food, and a variety of non-perishable foods.
+The pantry is open Monday and Thursday mornings and Tuesday evenings.

 Need help paying your rent, mortgage, or utility bills?
 We may be able to help.